koide3/small_gicp/README.md

 small_gicp is a header-only library.
 You can just download and drop it in your project directory to use it.

-Meanwhile, if you need only basic point cloud registration, you can build and install the helper library as follows.
+If you need only basic point cloud registration functions, you can build and install the helper library as follows.

 ```bash
 sudo apt-get install libeigen3-dev libomp-dev